-The multifunction display takes the form of another multicolour CRT or active-matrix LCD display unit.
+The multi-function display takes the form of another multicolour CRT or active-matrix LCD display unit.
 The display is normally mounted on the instrument panel in the space provided for the weather radar (WXR) indicator.
-Standard functions displayed by the unit include weather radar, pictorial navigation map, and in some systems, check list and other operating data.
+Standard functions displayed by the unit include weather radar, pictorial navigation map and, in some systems, checklist and other operating data.
 Additionally, the MFD can display flight data or navigation data in case of a PFD or ND failure.

-Multifunction processor unit (MPU)
+Multifunction processor unit

-The multifunction processor unit provides sensor input processing and switching and the necessary deflection and video signals for the multifunction display.
-The MPU can provide the deflection and video signals to the PFD and ND displays in the event of failures in either or both display processor units.
+The multifunction processor unit (MPU) provides sensor input processing and switching and the necessary deflection and video signals for the multifunction display.
+The MPU can provide the deflection and video signals to the PFD and ND displays in the event of failures in either or both DPUs.

-1.1.6 Electronic centralized aircraft monitor (ECAM)
+1.1.6 Electronic centralised aircraft monitor

-Technical information concerning the state of an Airbus aircraft is displayed using the aircraft's electronic centralized aircraft monitor (ECAM-see Fig. 1.18).
+Technical information concerning the state of an Airbus aircraft is displayed using the aircraft's electronic centralised aircraft monitor (ECAM - see

+Figure 1.18).
 This normally takes the form of two CRT or LCD displays that are vertically arranged in the centre of the instrument panel.
 The upper (primary) display shows the primary engine parameters (N1/fan speed, EGT, N2/high pressure turbine speed), as well as the fuel flow, the status of lift augmentation devices (flap and slat positions), along with other information.
-The lower (secondary) ECAM display presents additional information including that relating to any system malfunction and its consequences.
+The lower (secondary) ECAM display presents additional information, including that relating to any system malfunction and its consequences.

-Figure 1.18 A320 ECAM displays located above the centre console between the captain and first officer
+1.18 A320 ECAM displays located above the centre console between the captain and first officer